 You can also offer more watery veggies like lettuce or cucumber.
 However, it’s important to not go overboard as these foods can cause diarrhea when fed in large quantities.

 Foods High in Potassium

 Potassium helps regulate fluid in the body.
 It is said to reduce blood pressure, and it may even reduce the development of kidney stones.
 As such, it’s a good idea to make sure your guinea pig is eating some foods containing potassium.

-Don’t go overboard and feed several of these.
+However, don’t go overboard and feed several of these.
 Too much potassium can cause an irregular heartbeat, abdominal pain, and weakness.
 All good things are in moderation!

 Limit High Calcium Vegetables

 High calcium can also be a contributing factor to stone growth.
-If you feed a lot of leafy greens like spinach, kale, swiss chard, carrot tops, or similar veggies, your guinea pig may have too much calcium in their diet.
+If you feed a lot of leafy greens like spinach, kale, parsley, swiss chard, carrot tops, or similar veggies, your guinea pig may have too much calcium in their diet.

-Many high calcium leafy greens and herbs contain many great vitamins, so it’s best not to permanently eliminate them from the diet unless your guinea pig is very stone-prone.
+Many high-calcium leafy greens and herbs contain many great vitamins, so it’s best not to permanently eliminate them from the diet unless your guinea pig is very stone-prone.

 Moderation is key, however.
 Most guinea pigs benefit from small quantities of greens in their diet but avoid feeding them every day.